Class Action Cases

 If you have been injured by a product or person and you think there are others in your situation, you should seek legal counsel from an attorney who is experienced in representing classes of injured people in this specific type of lawsuit.
 You can also learn more on our class actions law legal answers page.

 The class action vehicle is used generally when a number of people have suffered the same or similar injuries.
 Often many of the individuals' injuries were relatively minor, such that they might not pursue legal redress on their own.
 Together, however, the value of the claims of the class add up, and suing as a class means consolidating the attorneys, defendant, evidence, witnesses, and most other aspects of the litigation.
 If the number of people affected by the product or conduct is high, it becomes impractical or even impossible for them to file individual lawsuits.
 When such an action is permitted, the group files the lawsuit with a representative plaintiff -- called a "named plaintiff" or "lead plaintiff" -- at the forefront.

 There are many examples of class action lawsuits.
-A class may consist of a group of employees who were subjected to race discrimination, a number of patients who were prescribed a drug with injurious side effects, a neighborhood of residents whose homes or families were injured by a toxic spill, all the consumers who purchased a defective product that caused them injuries, or corporate investors who suffered fraud in the purchase or sale of stocks and other securities.
+A class may consist of a group of employees who were subjected to race discrimination, a number of patients who were prescribed a drug with injurious side effects, a neighborhood of residents whose homes or families were injured by a toxic spill, all the consumers who purchased a defective product that caused their injuries, or corporate investors who suffered fraud in the purchase or sale of stocks and other securities.